kangsoon-dev/cloud-certification-cheatsheets/README.md

     - Automated and configurable retry mechanism
     - Synchronous or **Asynchronous**** (better performance for async)
     - **Batching** (both turned on by default) - increase throughput, decrease cost
-        - Collect records and write to multiple shares in same PutRecords API call
+        - Collect records and write to multiple shards in same PutRecords API call
         - Aggregate: capability to store multiple records in one record (exceed 1000 records/s limit) to increase payload size and improve throughput (maximize the 1MB/s limit at the cost of increased latency)
         - Set batching efficiency by introducing some delay with `RecordMaxBufferedTime` (default 100ms)
         ![](./img/kinesis3.png)